 - In The Phantom of the Opera, Raoul's claim to Christine's love is that he's been obsessed with her since he met her when they were children, becomes jealous and possessive the moment he suspects she's seeing someone else (Note that at this point he hasn't even spoken to her since they were children).
 And then he waits in the darkness outside her dressing room so he can sneak inside and search for The Phantom.
 And smell her clothing.

 - In Twilight, Edward Cullen starts out by flat-out stalking Bella and watching her as she sleeps.
 Does she mind?
-No. Even as he tells her how dangerous he is, she still finds him attractive.
-He eventually takes Bella away from her human friends (that she never really liked in the first place) and her old life (that she hated) and she goes along willingly the whole way.
-He even lampshades this in the aborted prequel Midnight Sun, becoming disgusted with himself when he sneaks into Bella's window to watch her sleep and berating himself as a creepy stalker who should not be doing this.
+No. Even as he tells her how dangerous he is, she finds him more and more attractive, eventually allowing him to entirely isolate her from her old life and friends (even granted that she wasn't particularly happy with them to begin with, her sheer passivity can still come across as disturbing).
+Edward even lampshades this in the aborted prequel Midnight Sun, becoming disgusted with himself when he sneaks into Bella's window to watch her sleep and berating himself as a creepy stalker who should not be doing this.
 It doesn't stop him from going ahead and doing it anyway.
 Repeatedly.
 When he does finally confess that he has been watching her sleep, she is flattered.
 Yes, you read that right.
 She is flattered.
 By someone watching her sleep.

 - In the Kate Daniels novel Magic Strikes, Kate learns that Curran has been breaking into her apartment to watch her sleep (and eat her snacks).
 While she calls him a stalker to his face and threatens to call the cops on him, the shapeshifters consider this normal courtship behavior.